Midvale suburb profile

 Midvale demographics

 Midvale, located in the eastern suburbs of Perth, offers a blend of suburban tranquility and accessibility to urban amenities.
 With a population of 2,283, it is a close-knit community that appeals to families and individuals seeking a balanced lifestyle.
-The median age of 35 suggests a youthful yet mature demographic, with many residents likely engaged in family life or establishing their careers.
+The median age of 35 suggests a youthful yet mature demographic, with many residents likely to be young families or professionals.

 Midvale infrastructure, key developments and investment opportunities